AnthonyGareca/notes/database/sql/README.md

 Also, think about the situation.
 When you are updating the table, your SELECT may not be able to access the same data, and eventually you'll get a very poor performance.

+> DQL language components are very important for any RDBMS to retrieve data from the tables.

 ## Why avoid SELECT \*

 - **Increases unnecessary IO for disk**.
 SELECT \* retrieves pretty much every single column from your table.